SpencerCDixon/blog/pages/blog/2016-11-11--about-this-blog/index.md

 consider paying it forward and sharing with others :smile:.
 Sharing is caring!

 Absolutely hate and disagree with the things I'm writing?
 No problem.
 Leave a comment and I'll gladly consider your point of view.
-Apply the "Golden Rule" to comments.
 If you're a troll I'll just ignore you.

 ## Design Inspiration
 There is clarity in simplicity.
 When deciding how to design the blog I wanted